 The number of records to be reviewed at each CSB is determined at the beginning of each fiscal year.
-The number of records selected for review is in proportion to the overall percentage of recipients receiving
+The number of records selected for review is in proportion to the overall percentage of recipients receiving case management/support coordination services for that fiscal year.
+For other (non-CSB) service providers, a minimum number of records will be reviewed based on the following SAS programs:

-- Claim records are sorted by provider and individual - The number of members with claims by a provider is determined - The percentage of members that will be selected for each provider is determined according to the chart below:
+- Claims records are sorted by provider and individual - The number of members with claims by a provider is determined - The percentage of members that will be selected for each provider is determined according to the chart below: